 National Bank maintains countercyclical capital buffer for financial institutions at 0%

-The National Bank of Belgium (NBB) maintains the countercyclical capital buffer (CCyB) rate at 0% and counts on Belgian banks to use their ample available capital resources to support the Belgian economy in these challenging times.
+The National Bank of Belgium (NBB) maintains the countercyclical buffer (CCyB) rate at 0% and counts on Belgian banks to use their ample free capital resources to support the Belgian economy in these challenging times.

-To ensure that Belgian banks continue to have full flexibility to use their ample available capital resources to support the real economy, the NBB decided on 6 December 2022 to maintain the countercyclical capital buffer (CCyB) rate at 0% for the first quarter of 2023.
+To ensure that Belgian banks have full flexibility to use their ample free capital resources to support the real economy, the NBB decided on 6 September 2022 to maintain the countercyclical buffer (CCyB) rate at 0% for the fourth quarter of 2022.

-The NBB counts on Belgian banks to use their available capital resources to continue to help, where necessary, Belgian households and non-financial corporations cope with the challenges posed by record-high energy prices and challenging macroeconomic conditions.
+The NBB counts on Belgian banks to help, where necessary, Belgian households and non-financial corporations cope with the challenges posed by record high energy prices and challenging macroeconomic conditions.
 The focus should be on (1) ensuring the continuation of an adequate flow of credit to the real economy and (2) proactively offering moratoria and other debt rescheduling options to borrowers experiencing temporary or more structural repayment problems due to high energy bills and rising living or operating expenses.
 The NBB therefore strongly welcomes the banks’ unilateral commitment to offer, as from 1 October, moratoria to eligible mortgage holders and, more generally, case-by-case solutions to households and non-financial corporations (Febelfin press release of 8 September 2022).

 In the current macrofinancial context still characterised by a high level of uncertainty, the NBB also urges financial institutions to remain cautious in their decisions regarding dividends and other types of profit distributions and to base these decisions on a conservative forward assessment of their capital and provisioning needs in light of potential macroeconomic developments.